List of highest-scoring NFL games: 99 points (Denver Broncos vs. Dallas Cowboys, 2013)

 On October 6, 2013, the Dallas Cowboys hosted the Denver Broncos for a game in which 99 total points were scored, tied for fifth-highest in NFL history.
 Near the end of the fourth quarter the game was tied, 48–48.
 Cowboys quarterback Tony Romo (who achieved more than 500 passing yards for the first time in franchise history) threw a critical interception to Broncos linebacker Danny Trevathan at his own 24-yard line with 2 minutes remaining in the game.
 Denver placekicker Matt Prater kicked a 28-yard field goal as time expired to give the Broncos a 51–48 win.

 Broncos quarterback Peyton Manning completed 33 of 42 passes for 414 yards, throwing 4 touchdown passes and 1 interception in a winning effort.
 This performance prompted KCNC-TV to report, "After 5 games and 5 big wins, the Broncos are on pace to become the first team in the history of the NFL to exceed 600, maybe even 700 points, in a season.
 It is the most remarkable five-game stretch in the history of professional football.
 The numbers don't lie.
 What Manning has done in his first five games – his "assault" on the record books – is simply unprecedented."
 This would prove to be true, as the Broncos stormed all the way to score 606 points and set the NFL record for points scored in a single season.

 97 points (Los Angeles Rams vs. Baltimore Colts, 1950)

 The 1950 Los Angeles Rams, the best offensive team in NFL history in terms of average points (466 in 12 games, 38.8 PPG), scored 70 points, one of only three teams to ever do so.
-The following week, they beat the Detroit Lions 65-24, including an NFL record 41 points in one quarter.
+The following week, they beat the Detroit Lions 65–24, including a shared NFL record with 41 points in one quarter.
 They are the only team in NFL history to score 60-or-more points twice in a season, let alone in consecutive games.